 Cover letters must include details of the office locations and areas of practice you are interested in working in.

-All applications will be reviewed after the deadline.
-Successful candidates will be contacted by 28th May 2018.
+All applications will be reviewed after the deadline and candidates will be contacted directly.

 In addition to our Work Experience, we aim to support local schools and colleges.
 MWSL currently partners with Enabling Enterprise, an award winning social enterprise, that works with primary and secondary schools and with businesses to bring the world of work into the classroom through lesson-time projects, challenge days and inspiring visits to businesses.
 You can find out more about Enabling Enterprise by visiting their website at enablingenterprise.org.